apiverve/lemmatizer.NET-API/Readme.md

 ```
 var queryOptions = new lemmatizerQueryOptions {
-  text = "The quick brown foxes jumped over the lazy dogs and other foxes"
+  text = "The cats ran from door to door"
 };
 ```